sairam-penjarla/LLM-Chatbot-with-streamlit/README.md

 Certainly!
 Here's how you can structure your `README.md` file and `requirements.txt` file for the
-# EtexChatbot
+# Chatbot

-EtexChatbot is a simple Python script that generates fake responses using the Faker library.
+Chatbot is a simple Python script that generates fake responses using the Faker library.

 ## Installation